Home » Oahu » The Best Things to Do in North Shore Oahu

 Photo credit: Hawaii Tourism Authority (HTA)

-You can have shrimp, Mexican food, Chinese Food, Thai food, frozen yogurt, and so much more.
+You can have shrimp trucks with delicious garlic shrimp, Mexican food, Chinese Food, Thai food, frozen yogurt, and so much more.

 Giovanni’s Shrimp is one of the most popular North Shore food trucks.
 Each plate includes 12 jumbo shrimp and 2 scoops of rice, and you have a few varieties to choose from.